 • Obtaining weapons and special protective equipment.

-• Knowledge of the features of the protected building.
+• Knowledge of the features of a protected building.

-• Checking the state of the security and fire system; serviceability of telephone communications and lighting.
+• Checking the condition of the fire-security system and the serviceability of telephone communications and lighting.

 • Prevention and suppression of crimes and offenses in the courthouse.

-Carries out the drive of the defendant evading the appearance at the hearing.
-To do this, the bailiff visits him at his home or work address, personally hands over the summons.
+Brings in a defendant who evades appearing at a court hearing.
+To do this, the bailiff visits him at his home or work address and personally delivers the summons.

-Similar actions are carried out when a criminal case is being considered in which a person acts as an accused or an important witness, on whose testimony the court decision depends.
+Such actions are carried out when a criminal case is being considered in which a person is an accused or an important witness, on whose testimony a court decision depends.

 Other responsibilities.